JJanssen123/pytouch/README.md

-This is made for [this 3.5"toucschreen from ALiExpress](https://nl.aliexpress.com/item/1005002346325383.html) on a Raspberry Pi running Trixie 64-bit Lite.
+This is made for [this 3.5"toucschreen from AliExpress](https://nl.aliexpress.com/item/1005002346325383.html) on a Raspberry Pi running Trixie 64-bit Lite.

+No need to install any additional drivers!

-Install custom overlay:
+Install custom overlay from this repo:
-- cp spi-ili9486.dtbo /boot/firmware/overlays/
+- copy spi-ili9486.dtbo into /boot/firmware/overlays/

-config.txt:
+Edit config.txt:
 - dtoverlay=vc4-kms-v3d
 - max_framebuffers=2
 - disable_fw_kms_setup=1